Skip to Content

 How to remove peeling latex paint from oil-based paint | Building Bluebird #diy #tutorial

-So how did I figure out that I made an error?
-There were a few factors that made me realize that something wasn’t right.
+So how did I figure out that I used a latex product over old, oil base paint?
+There were a few signs that made me realize that something wasn’t right.

 Latex Paint vs. Oil Based Paint

-Oil based paint is made with either alkyd (synthetic) or linseed (natural) oils.
-It is more durable than latex paint so it is more frequently used on trim and doors.
-It takes longer to dry and requires chemicals to clean up any paint messes.
+• Oil based paint is made with either alkyd (synthetic) or linseed (natural) oils.
+It is more durable than water-based latex paint so it is more frequently used on trim and doors.
+This kind of paint takes longer to dry and requires chemicals to clean up any paint messes.

-How to Fix the Mistake of Painting Latex Over Oil Based Paint
+How to Fix Your Mistake When you Paint Latex Over Oil

 How to remove peeling latex paint from oil-based paint | Building Bluebird #diy #tutorial